ODI Fellowship Scheme

 Providing capacity, promoting careers.
 ODI's prestigious Fellowship Scheme gives postgraduate economists and statisticians the chance to work in developing country public sectors as local civil servants on two-year contracts.

-- Give postgraduate economists and statisticians practical work experience in a developing country.
+A key aim of the Scheme is to provide postgraduate economists and statisticians with practical work experience in a developing country.

 What former fellows say